2028 United States Senate elections: Change in composition

 Each block represents one of the one hundred seats in the U.S. Senate.
 "D#" is a Democratic senator and "R#" is a Republican senator.
 They are arranged so that the parties are separated and a majority is clear by crossing the middle.

 Before the elections

 Each block indicates an incumbent senator's actions going into the election.

 After the elections

 Retirements

-As of November 2022, one Republican has announced plans to retire.
+One senator (a Republican) has announced his retirement.

 Race summary

 Elections leading to the next Congress

 In these general elections, the winners will be elected for the term beginning January 3, 2029.

 Alabama

-One-term Republican Katie Britt was elected in 2022 with 66.8% of the vote.
+One-term Republican Katie Britt was elected in 2022 with 66.6% of the vote.

 Alaska

 Four-term Republican Lisa Murkowski was re-elected in 2022 with 53.7% of the vote.
 She has filed paperwork to run for re-election.